 The MRL middle size team has started its work at Mechatronic Research Laboratory of Azad University of Qazvin since Aug 2003.
-This team aims at establishing an intelligent control method for autonomous multi-robot systems in dynamic uncertain environment.
+This team aims at establishing an intelligent control method for autonomous multirobot systems in dynamic uncertain environment.
 MRL has begun the research and work in MSL since 2004.
 Our first official participation was during RoboCup 2005 competitions in Osaka and then Robocup 2006 in Bremen.
 We optimized hardware, control and software system for Robocup 2008 and designed robust system for Robocup 2009 in Graz, as a result we find ourselves between four top teams.
-The Intelligent, cooperative and adaptive behavior of the robots is very important factor for a team success.
-With this regard our research is continuously focused on: reliability, sensor fusion, dealing with uncertainty of environment and appropriate positioning of the robots, world modeling and dealing with missing information.
+In Robocup Singapore 2010 competitions we got the first place of technical challenge and again forth place of league competitions.
+We believe that, the Intelligent, cooperative and adaptive behavior of the robots is very important factor for a team success.
+With this regard our research is continuously focused on: reliability, sensor fusion, dealing with uncertainty of environment for the robots, world modeling and dealing with missing information.
 In the following sections we briefly explain current status and new achievements of our team.